OWASP/owasp-mastg/Document/0x07c-Testing-Cryptography.md

 #### Static Analysis

-Use the source code to determine how the hash is calculated, an exmaple of an insecure instantiation would be:
+Use the source code to determine how the hash is calculated, an example of an insecure instantiation would be:

 ```
 MessageDigest md = MessageDigest.getInstance("MD5");
-md.updat("too many secrets");
+md.update("too many secrets");
 byte[] digest = md.digest();
 ```